brian-carroll/elm_c_wasm/README.md

 # Current Status

-My general approach is to explore all the different pieces, then work on the biggest unknown until I understand the important issues and/or solved some problem.
-Once I feel like I understand that well, move on to the next biggest unknown.

-This means gradual progress on lots of pieces, with no end-to-end system for quite a long time.
-But I feel that focusing on the biggest unknowns first will lead to a good design and avoid going down dead ends.
-Not everyone likes this style but it works for me!

 Here's roughly how I see the project progressing from here, as of October 2019.
 (Unless some big unknown bites me, which it might!)

 - [x] Implement all [Elm value types in C](./docs/data-structures.md) and prove they work using [unit tests][core-unit-tests]